DIBTR/WebAutomation/README.md

 To run this project on browserstack platform, user need to pass `RUN_ON_BROWSERSTACK` parameter through command line.

 **Pre-requisite :**
 + BrowserStack Account: Before you start, you need to sign up for an BrowserStack account.
-You can create an account on the BrowserStack website[https://www.browserstack.com/].
+You can create an account on the [BrowserStack](https://www.browserstack.com/).

 + Retrive Browserstack access token from account.